Modernizing Legacy Systems at Financial Institutions

 Managing Technical Debt Is the Key to Maintaining Momentum

 As technical debt goes, the financial services industry (FSI) is an acute case.
-To address these risks, and manage technical debt, FSI companies need to modernise the legacy systems at the core of their processing environment.
-This paper, which discusses several core modernisation strategies and explains how organisations can choose which strategy offers the best approach to their specific needs, is intended to serve as a good case study for how to address this critical challenge.
+To address these risks, and manage technical debt, FSI companies need to modernize the legacy systems at the core of their processing environment.
+This paper, which discusses several core modernization strategies and explains how organizations can choose which strategy offers the best approach to their specific needs, is intended to serve as a good case study for how to address this critical challenge.

 Aging technology at the heart of the financial services industry has become a significant barrier to success.
 Incumbents, burdened with obsolete core systems, are struggling to compete with “born digital” market entrants with IT architecture built optimally from the ground up.

 As newer technologies, such as the cloud and open APIs, move into the mainstream, it is becoming increasingly difficult for incumbents laboring under the weight of older, less agile systems to compete.
 Gartner reports that IT operating costs across industries have increased from 67 percent in 2013 to 71 percent in 2017, while IT spend dedicated to digital transformation has decreased from 13 percent to 10 percent.

 Accordingly, financial institutions with architecture spanning back decades are finding timely responses to market changes to be a challenge on par with trying to turn a battleship within the turning radius of a speedboat.
 Although incumbent financial institutions continue to dominate the financial services industry by virtue of their established customer bases, core modernization or “renewal” is critical if institutions are to maintain their ability to compete given the new realities — specifically, the need for:

 - Simplifying complex operations to derive cost savings and improve customer experience

 - Allowing financial institutions to operate in a more agile manner

 - Adopting new technologies, such as cloud computing, to take advantage of new capabilities and save costs